 Is Piper Wright's reporting for the betterment or detriment of the Commonwealth?
 On the negative side, some of her articles can come across as fear-mongering that only breeds paranoia, focuses on less important subjects related solely to Diamond City and not the entire region, and make baseless accusations (like implying that Mayor McDonough, the leader of Diamond City, is an Institute Synth).
 She's also prone to asking people rather invasive questions in a very abrupt manner that only seem to unnerve them.
 Complicating matters is that it's implied that the latter-most is more due to her own invasive personality (which she herself doesn't like and is trying to get ahold of), and the answers she gets back are also more than not just examples of her interviewees' stupidity/ignorance.
 Relatedly, there's the fact that many of her articles do try to inform, but are held back by the limits of available resources in the Commonwealth for journalism, and that she deliberately tries to write for Diamond City's audience first because they have the highest population of literate people in the Commonwealth (although she still tries to write some articles focused on other parts of the Commonwealth).
 Also, she wasactually right about Mayor McDonough being an Institute Synth, and it's possible that further evidence discussing her theory was either planned to be discussed in future editions, or was held back deliberately because of Piper's very appropriate fear of the Institute/McDonough retaliating upon her little sister Nat if her theory was right.
 There's also the fact that the game actually has some (admittedly subtle) Foreshadowing for McDonough being a Synth: When they see Piper and yell for them to leave their office, their voice gains a noticeably mechanical undertone like a malfunctioning computer.

 As with any good RPG protagonist, the Sole Survivor falls into this.
-Aside from the "new" personalities that the player(s) is able to imprint upon them, there's their vocal responses to people - Is their somewhat understated voice acting, occasionally awkward facial animations, stilted and shortened sentences, and near-constant bitter sarcasm just limitations of the game's technology and part of the game's writing, or representative of how (after the nightmarish opening sequence) they're continually suffering through a Heroic BSoD combined with PTSD/survivor's guilt and are trying to use sarcasm as a coping mechanism?
+Aside from the "new" personalities that the player(s) is able to imprint upon them, there's their vocal responses to people.
+Is their somewhat understated voice acting, occasionally awkward facial animations, stilted and shortened sentences, and near-constant bitter sarcasm just limitations of the game's technology and part of the game's writing, or representative of how (after the nightmarish opening sequence) they're continually suffering through a Heroic BSoD combined with Survivor Guilt and are trying to use sarcasm as a coping mechanism?
 Further complicating matters is the fact that the canon backgrounds for the male and female Sole Survivors (respectively) are a retired combat veteran-turned-househusband that fought in the Battle of Anchorage (one of the most horrific conflicts during the Resource Wars) and a retired military lawyer-turned-housewife that recently gave birth.
-Both of those origns mean that it's more than possible for the male Sole Survivor to be suffering from shell-shock, and the female Sole Survivor is suffering from a form of post-partum depression.
+Both of those origins mean that it's more than possible for the male Sole Survivor to be suffering from shell-shock, and the female Sole Survivor is suffering from a form of post-partum depression.

 Mayu can be viewed several different ways.
 Is she a sweet, helpless girl who the main antagonist has taken particular interest in and who you want to keep safe at all times?
 Is she an irritating little wimp who you need to keep safe at all times?
 Or is she an obsessively crazy young woman who deliberately fell off a cliff just to guilt Mio into staying with her forever?